Skip to Content

 It became one of those enduring we’ve-got-to-go-there moments.

-And then a visit to friends in the area and a subsequent self-drive road trip around the easternmost provinces of Eastern Anatolia finally gave us the opportunity to soak up this unique experience of visiting Ishak Pasha Palace.
+And then a visit to friends in the area, and a subsequent self-drive road trip around the easternmost provinces of Eastern Anatolia, finally gave us the opportunity to soak up the unique experience of visiting Ishak Pasha Palace.

-We were doing an east Turkey road trip; so close to the Iranian border were we that road signs pointed us to Doğubeyazıt – Kars – Iran and we shared the lonely roads with lorries displaying Iranian number plates.
+We were doing an east Turkey road trip.
+So close to the Iranian border were we that road signs pointed us to Doğubeyazıt – Kars – Iran.
+We shared the lonely roads with lorries displaying Iranian number plates.

 A whole world away from from our Mediterranean life in Fethiye.